Bounding Eigenstate Overlap from Hamiltonian Moments: Success Probability Guarantees for Quantum Phase Estimation: Introduction

-\emph{Introduction} --- Quantum phase estimation (QPE) is a fundamental component for many quantum algorithms~\cite{Kitaev1995,Abrams1999,Aspuru-Guzik2005,Ge2019,Moore2021a,Lin2022,Wang2023}, encoding Hamiltonian eigenvalues as phases of a unitary operator.
-QPE extracts the phases probabilistically, with success rate determined by the overlap $P_i = |\bra{\phi}\psi_i\rangle|^2$ between the initial state $\ket{\phi}$ with the target eigenstate $\ket{\psi_i}$.
-Thus, the efficiency of QPE-based algorithms hinges on two key factors: 1) preparing a high-overlap initial state, and 2) efficiently encoding the Hamiltonian using native quantum gates.
+Quantum phase estimation (QPE) is a core primitive for many quantum algorithms~\cite{Kitaev1995,Abrams1999,Aspuru-Guzik2005,Ge2019,Moore2021a,Lin2022,Wang2023}, encoding Hamiltonian eigenvalues as phases of a unitary operator.
+In QPE, the probability of sampling an eigenvalue is set by the overlap of the input state with the corresponding Hamiltonian eigenstate(s); when this overlap is small, QPE-based workflows can become impractical.
+Thus, QPE performance hinges on (i) implementing Hamiltonian evolution (or equivalent encodings) with feasible resources and (ii) preparing an initial state with sufficient overlap with the target eigenstate(s).